 A: No. You have been admitted to begin the first two semesters of study towards your master’s degree on the Lorraine campus.
 You will not have the option to begin your studies on the Atlanta campus, but you will have the option of transferring to the Atlanta campus in your 3rd semester.
 Please understand that the decisions made by the respective schools are final and cannot be changed.

-For example, if you defer until Fall 2021, you will not be reconsidered to start your studies on the Atlanta campus in Fall 2021; you would still need to first spend two semesters on the Lorraine campus before asking to transfer to the Atlanta campus.
-Remember, this is what is stated in the offer letter you received, and the decision holds for one year, through Fall 2021.
+For example, if you are admitted for Fall 2021 and defer until Fall 2022, you will not be reconsidered to start your studies on the Atlanta campus in Fall 2022; you would still need to first spend two semesters on the Lorraine campus before asking to transfer to the Atlanta campus.
+Remember, this is what is stated in the offer letter you received, and the decision holds for one year, through Fall 2022.

-Q: Will I have the option of completing Spring 2021 virtually through online courses, and if so, will I pay a lower rate of tuition?
+Q: Will I have the option of completing Fall 2021 virtually through online courses, and if so, will I pay a lower rate of tuition?

-Q: If I complete the Fall 2020 semester online, and the Spring 2021 semester live on the Lorraine campus, will I still be able to transfer to the Atlanta campus in Fall 2021?
+Q: If for some reason due to the pandemic, students are asked to complete the Fall 2021 semester online, and the Spring 2022 semester live on the Lorraine campus, will they still be able to transfer to the Atlanta campus in Fall 2022?

 A: Yes.
 Students can apply to transfer to the Atlanta campus after 2 semesters in the Georgia Tech-Lorraine program, whether instruction is offered online or live.
-At this point in time, we plan to offer the Spring 2021 semester live on the Lorraine campus.
-Students will not have the option to do the Spring 2021 semester online.
-Students who completed the Fall 2020 semester at Georgia Tech-Lorraine virtually, and who will complete the Spring 2021 semester live at Georgia Tech-Lorraine, we be able to transfer to the Atlanta campus in Fall 2021.
+At this point in time, we plan to offer the Fall 2021 semester live on the Lorraine campus.
+At this point in time, students will not have the option to do the Fall 2021 semester online.

 Q: Just to confirm, if I defer to a future semester, I do not have to reapply to Georgia Tech, correct?